getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/vue.md

 **Vue.js**

-To get started with performance monitoring for Vue.js, first install these packages:
+To get started with performance monitoring with Vue.js, first install these packages:

 ```bash
 # Using yarn